 We further agree that no change or addition to or other modification of the terms of the Contract or of Work to be performed thereunder or of any of the Contract documents which may be made between you and the Contractor shall in any way release us from any liability under this Performance Security, and we hereby waive notice of any such change, addition or modification.

-This Performance Security shall be governed by Czech law.
+This Performance Security shall be governed by Czech law and comply with URDG 758.

 YOURS FAITHFULLY